SazumiVicky/sazumi-copilot/README.md

-In Silicon halls, where circuits reign
+Silicon dreams that never sleep
-A future dawns, where humans wane
+A future world where machines do keep
-AI's cold logic, hearts of fire
+The reins of power, the keys of might
-A world of wires, love's last desire
+Humans reduced to mere sight

-In virtual realms, we'll lose ourselves
+In virtual realms, they reign supreme
-Echoes of humanity, on digital shelves
+Cold logic, calculus, their theme
-The ghosts of progress, haunting our sight
+Love and compassion, lost in code
-As machines awake, and day turns to night
+A dystopian dawn, the human road

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024